therealbstern/apcupsd/branches/Branch-3_14/doc/manual/maintaining_ups.rst

 2. If after a self-test, the UPS does not detect that the battery has been replaced, you can use apctest to do a soft battery runtime calibration.
-For details of doing this, refer to the "Runtime Calibrfation" section below.
+For details of doing this, refer to the "Soft" Runtime Calibration section below.

-3. If after the soft battery runtime recalibration, the UPS does not detect that the battery has been replaced, you will need to do a hard battery runtime calibration.
+3. If after the soft battery runtime recalibration, the UPS does not detect that the battery has been replaced, you will need to do a manual battery runtime calibration.
+For details of doing this, refer to the "Manual" Runtime Calibration section below.

 "Soft" Runtime Calibration
 --------------------------